 Find clear answers about the New York LLC Transparency Act (NYLTA) and how NYLTA.com™ helps your business stay compliant.

-All LLCs formed in New York and foreign LLCs registered to do business in the state are required to comply with the New York LLC Transparency Act (NYLTA).
+All authorized reporting companies, which are foreign LLCs registered to do business in the state, are required to comply with the New York LLC Transparency Act (NYLTA).

-Every LLC must file either a Beneficial Ownership Disclosure or an Exemption Attestation with the New York Department of State — even if the company qualifies for one of the 23 exemptions outlined under the federal Corporate Transparency Act (CTA).
+Every reporting company must file either a Beneficial Ownership Disclosure or an Exemption Attestation with the New York Department of State — even if the company qualifies for one of the 23 exemptions outlined under the federal Corporate Transparency Act (CTA).

 A beneficial owner is any individual who either: